SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mariadb-opentelemetry.md

 Use this dashboard to:

-- Quickly identify errors and patterns in logs for troubleshooting
+- Quickly identify errors and patterns in logs for troubleshooting.
-- Monitor trends in the error log and identify outliers
+- Monitor trends in the error log and identify outliers.
-- Ensure that server start, server stop, and crash recovery events are in line with expectations
+- Ensure that server start, server stop, and crash recovery events are in line with expectations.
 - Dashboard filters allow you to narrow a search for the database clusters.

 <img src='https://sumologic-app-data-v2.s3.amazonaws.com/dashboards/MariaDB-OpenTelemetry/MariaDB-Error-Logs.png' alt="Error Logs" />